valsson-group/masterclass-22-11/INSTRUCTIONS.md

 this simulations.
 Furthermore, if you have time, you should also try to perform another independent simulation.

-## Optional exercises
+## Optional Exercises

 The following three exercises are optional, but they will show you how different parameters effect the results.
 You should base these exercises on the files from the Exercise-1 folder and make the necessary changes.
 Make sure that you run these simulations in separate folders and start from clean files from the Exercise-1 folder.

-### Optional exercise 5: Play with the optimization parameters
+### Optional Exercise 5: Play with the Optimization Parameters

 The main parameter in the optimization algorithm is the step size and it is not always easy to choose this parameter.
 Luckily, the algorithm